aryaman-titan/ctf-writeups/DevCTF-2022/rev/getargs/README.md

 Simple crackme kinda challenge.

-On executing, it asks for an input, and entering random vaules gives wrong password.
+On executing, it asks for an input, and entering random values gives wrong password.

-I used `Ghidra` to solve it.
-I decompiled the program.
-This was the interesting part of the decompiled code.
+I used `Ghidra` for decompiling the program.
+The

 ```c
     if (**(char **)(param_2 + 8) == '\0') {